 5. Always meet in a common space.
 Do not meet in a residence hall room, lounges or public spaces in residence halls are fine.
 This protects both people involved in tutoring and keeps the focus on academics.

 6. Try to avoid tutoring friends.
 It is too easy to start chatting about non-class items and this wastes time (time=$ and we have limited funds for tutoring so want to make the best of them).

 7. Try to start with 1-3 hours per week per student.
-If they need more,contact your supervisor or direct the student to study tables in the library.
+If they need more,contact the coordinator or direct the student to study tables in the library.

 These are some resources that will strengthen your skills as a tutor.

 If you have problems with a particular student, feel free to see your supervisor for some ideas.
 Each student is different and can pose new challenges and potentially a new approach to the tutoring session.